Grothendieck inequalities characterize converses to the polynomial method: for block-multilinear forms

 \end{theorem}

+For the proof, we use more convenient expressions for the completely bounded norms and the fact that the projector $\Pi_Q$ is contractive under several norms.

-\section{Reformulation of the completely bounded norm of a form}
+\subsection{Reformulation of the completely bounded norm of a form}

-In this section we prove a few general results regarding the completely bounded norms of tensors and polynomials.
-We provide simplifications of these norms that are not only helpful to develop our results, but also might facilitate the use of completely bounded polynomials to prove results in quantum query complexity.
+In this section we derive alternative expressions for the completely bounded norms that facilitate our proof of \cref{theo:lowerSDP}.
+These expressions may also be useful in future applications of the of characterization quantum query algorithms in terms of completely bounded forms.
 After this section, we will implicitly use the formulas of \cref{prop:newexpressioncbnorm,prop:polarizationTensors} as definitions for $\norm{p}_{\cb}$ and $\norm{T}_{\cb}$, respectively.

 First, we provide a simpler expression (compared to \cref{eq:cboriginal}) for $\norm{p}_{\cb}$.

 \begin{restatable}{proposition}{cbreformulation} Let $p\in\mathbb{R}[x_1,\dots,x_n]_{=t}$ be a form of degree $t$.
 Then,